nataliasuska/robo-advisor/README.md

 ```sh
 python app/robo_advisor.py
 ```
-We will first be promtpted to type in a stock or cryptocurrency ticker.
+We will first be prompted  to type in a stock or cryptocurrency ticker.
 Please input a valid ticker between 1-5 letters, and without any numbers or other characters.
 Lower or uppercase is fine.

 If the stock is valid, a pop-up graph appears.
 It is a line graph showing the historical prices over time of the inputted stock.
 Save it if desired, but please close it so that the Nat Bot can finish her stock recommendation.

-Upon closing the graph, the Nat Bot will display some information for the stock including when this particular request occured, the latest day the stock price was updated, the latest closing price, and a recent high and low.
+Upon closing the graph, the Nat Bot will display some information for the stock including when this particular request occurred, the latest day the stock price was updated, the latest closing price, and a recent high and low.
 This Nat Bot is also equipped with providing a stock's buy, sell, or holding recommendation and explanation.
 For reference:
-+ Buy! = Nat-Bot thinks that this stock has a lot of potential based on how its less than 15% above its recent low.
++ Buy! = Nat-Bot thinks that this stock has a lot of potential based on how it's less than 15% above its recent low.
-+ Hold for now. = Nat-Bot thinks that if you have the stock, you should keep it until it doubles its recent low price, because it could still grow!
++ Hold for now. = Nat-Bot thinks that if you have the stock, you should keep it until it doubles its recent low price because it could still grow!
 If you don't have the stock, check for new updates daily in case it falls.
 + Sell! = Nat-Bot sees that the stock has more than doubled from its recent low price.
 This is a good time to sell it if you have it, or wait it out if you don't.
 + DIAMOND HANDS!!! = This is an extra special case.
-Nat-Bot sees that you have chosen either gamestop, amc, or blackberry meme stonks as your input.
+Nat-Bot sees that you have chosen either GameStop, AMC, or blackberry meme stonks as your input.
 These are not your common stocks, they are meme stonks from Reddit ([see r/wallstreetbets](https://www.reddit.com/r/wallstreetbets/)).
 We must *always* hold the line with our diamond hands!

 Finally, the Nat Bot will send over historical stock prices of the inputted stock onto a CSV file within the data folder part of the repo.
 The location will also be shown where the Nat-Bot says "Your data is here: .."
-Keep in mind that this file will be ignored when commiting to github.
+Keep in mind that this file will be ignored when committing to Github.